roberts-farm-of-ideas/template/README.md

 ## This idea in {number-of-characters} characters
 It's good to have a template for multiple related things.

+## Sounds great, but...
+You are interested in this topic?
+But the idea is gibberish and incomplete, or non-sense?
+You're probably right!

+All of this is work in progress -- I would be very happy if you get in touch so we can improve this!

 ## How to Use
 You are free to use this idea in whatever way you like.
 I put this material under CC-BY license, just to make it legally clear, but: "Gedanken sind frei" (ideas are free) -- I don't expect them to be protectable anyway.